helm/community/helm-v3/012-chart-dev-stories.md

 - I want to re-use Helm 2 charts so that I don't have to rebuild the same thing
 - I want to create charts the Helm 2 way so that I can continue developing the way I have been
-- As a chart author, I do not want to have to understand all the details of every subchart I use so that I can compose complex applications quickly
+- I do not want to have to understand all the details of every subchart I use so that I can compose complex applications quickly

 ## Extensions/Lua

-These all assume a Lua engine, and describe things to be done in Lua scripts
+These all assume a Lua engine, and describe things to be done in Lua scripts.
+See the current [events](002-events.md) and [chart structure](001-charts.md) proposals

 ### Values